-Excellent Labor Force
+Excellent Laber Force

 Taiwan has an outstanding workforce.
-Taiwan's universal education system of colleges, universities, and postgraduate schools produce over 300,000 graduates every year.
-In 2020, a total of 6.08 million students with at least a university or college education were employed, representing 52.8% of the overall employed population.
-In the World Economic Forum's "Global Competitiveness Report 2019," Taiwan's ranking for labor market efficiency is number 15 out of 141 economies.
+With universal education, Taiwan's colleges, universities, and postgraduate schools produce over 300,000 graduates every year.
+A total of 5.94 million persons with at least a university or college education were employed in 2019, accounting for 51.6% of the overall employed population.
+In the World Economic Forum's "Global Competitiveness Report 2019."
+Taiwan's ranking for labor market efficiency is number 15 out of 141 economies.
 This showing is attributed to a tax system that encourages people to work and an increase in the labor participation rate among women.
 The government continues to promote world-class universities and research centers that will turn Taiwan into an East Asian center for higher education and a major exporter of Chineselanguage education.
 By drawing on these resources, multinational enterprises can satisfy the manpower needs associated with entering the Asia-Pacific market.